LIKITHA266/LIKITHA266/README.md

 - Exploring the world of CyberSecurity

 🌱 Currently Learning
-- Web development with HTML, CSS, and JavaScript
+- Learning cybersecurity skills and participating in Capture The Flag (CTF) challenges to enhance my problem-solving abilities.

 😄 Pronouns : She/Her